Contents: Removal ⇓ Installation ⇓

 Ford Fiesta/Mazda 121

-Press the hub cap, why use
+Press the hub cap, for which use

-Loosen the hub nut.
+Unscrew the hub nut.

 Ford KA